 Upon approval of the application, a faculty member will be assigned to meet with you to review the requirements that must be fulfilled to earn credit for the selected course(s).

-Complete and submit your portfolio to Kristen O’Hara and pay the assessment fee (one-half regular tuition) for credits to the Office of the Bursar in Clark Hall.
+Complete and submit your portfolio to Kristen O’Hara and pay the assessment fee (one-half regular tuition) for credits to the Office of Student Billing in Clark Hall.

 The registrar will list the course title, number of credits, and an indication that credit was earned upon completion of the program.